mibradl/DevOps/Chapter11_Kubernetes_on_AWS_EKS/Module_1_Container_Services_on_AWS/README.md

     Worker Nodes

-        You infrastructure that actually runs your Nodes and Pods
+        Your infrastructure that actually runs your Nodes and Pods

         You will create EC2 instances